Mistakes to Avoid When Selling Your Home In North Carolina

 Letting Emotions Cloud Judgment

-- Focus on your reasons for selling and future goals
+- Remain anchored to your primary motivation for selling and your future objectives.

-- Be open to constructive feedback from your agent or potential buyers
+- Be receptive to constructive feedback from your agent and the market, even if it is difficult to hear.

 During negotiations:

-- Stay focused on your bottom line and goals
+- Stay laser-focused on your predetermined financial goals and acceptable terms.

 Failing to Prepare for the Next Move